Gregorio Bressani

 Gregorio Bressani (3 February 1703 – 12 January 1771) was an Italian philosopher.

 Life

 Bressani was born in Treviso.
+At the age of 16, he entered the seminary of Ceneda, and became a priest.
 He graduated from the University of Padua studying literature and philosophy.
 He was a dear friend of Francesco Algarotti although they had very different opinions.

 Bressani opposed Galilei and Newton theories in favor of a more scholastic approach.
 He died in Padua.